Storyflow Logo

 Storyflow visual workspace shown in The 12 Best Podcast Planning Tools in 2026 (We Tested Them All)

-Best for: Podcasters who plan in seasons and arcs, not single episodes.
-Also great for: solo podcasters planning a single episode.
-The canvas scales down to one episode as easily as it scales up to a full season.
+Best for: Podcasters who plan in seasons and arcs.
+Also great for: solo podcasters planning a single episode, since the canvas scales down as easily as it scales up.

-Pros: Canvas paradigm matches podcast planning, 200+ Tactic Blueprints include narrative frameworks like Story Spine and Hero's Journey, the AI reads the entire board plus @-mentioned context, free plan is functional for real work.
+Pros: Canvas paradigm matches podcast planning, 200+ Story Blueprints include narrative frameworks like Story Spine and Hero's Journey, the AI reads the entire active board plus @-mentioned context, free plan is functional for real work and includes unlimited collaboration.

-Verdict: Storyflow is the right pick for podcasters who plan in arcs.
-Pair with Riverside Magic, Castmagic, or Descript for the actual recording and post-production.
+Verdict: Storyflow is the right pick for podcasters who plan in arcs and want one board that holds the whole show.
+It owns the plan stage and nothing downstream, so pair it with Riverside, Castmagic, or Descript for recording and post-production.
 See How to Plan a Podcast with AI in 2026 for the full workflow.

 2. Notion (Best Structured Database)